Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/uname-a.png)
 **Figure 47** My linux kernel core.

 The first number is the version number, in my case it is kernel version 4, the next number is the major revision which in my case is 15 and the third number is the minor revision number, the fourth number is the patch level.

-In the past, in the version of the kernel was a general rule in the number version, in the second number every odd number was as developed version, and the even number was as stable version, as example the 1.5.2 kernel was under development and version 1.6.2 was known as stable kernel version, when the kernel version 2.6.x came along it stay for long time without numerate the number except the last one number, because version 2.6.was awesome and fourth number for the patch number, one more thing that you need to know is that after they release the version 2.6, they get ride of the odd/even number and every new release is stable and not under development, every stable version will develop and update on a new version.
+In the past, in the version of the kernel was a general rule in the number version, in the second number every odd number was as developed version, and the even number was as stable version, as example the 1.5.2 kernel was under development and version 1.6.2 was known as stable kernel version, when the kernel version 2.6.x came along it stay for long time without numerate the number except the last one number, because version 2.6.x was so awesome! so the third number and even the fourth number which stand for the patch number was the only numbers that numerate long the way.

+ One more thing that you need to know is that after they release the version 2.6, they get ride of the odd/even number and every new release is stable and not under development, every stable version will develop and update on a new version.

-When the version of that kernel raise up and was 2.6.39.4 than Linus Torvalds decided update the enumerating to be more like the old one, which is the first number will be major release, the second will be minor release and the third will be the minor revision which is stable or patch to update abilities on the kernel.
-You may somtime see like a fourth number which play as a patch, in my case of **72-generic** this is the Ubuntu specific patch they done.
+When the version of that kernel raise up and was 2.6.39.4 than Linus Torvalds decided update the enumerating to be more like the old one, which is the first number will be **major release**, the second will be **minor release** and the third will be the **minor revision** which is **stable** or patch to update abilities on the kernel.
+You may sometime see like a fourth number which play as a patch, in my case of **72-generic** this is the Ubuntu specific patch they done.

 You can find the versions of kernels that you have in your Linux machine under the /lib/modules folder and in each one we can found every modules that are run on our system.

 ![LPIC2 Post](/assets/images/lpic2/kernels.png)
 **Figure 48** My kernels.

-We can go to the kernel archive and found there the kernel that are stable and under operation release use. the meaning of longterm is that this kernel version will be available for long time because one of the operation system like ubuntu or centOS or red hat and such may maintain and using this kernel version, this is why you may be seeing some old kernel version in that site.
+We can go to the kernel archive and found there the kernel that are stable and under operation release use.
+The meaning of **longterm** is that this kernel version will be available for long time because one of the operation system like Ubuntu or centOS or Red Hat may maintain and using this kernel version, this is why you may be seeing some old kernel version in that site.

 ![LPIC2 Post](/assets/images/lpic2/linuxkernels.png)
 **Figure 49** Kernels archive.